multimodalAI/multimodal-ai-hugo-group/content/authors/tingyan-wang/_index.md

 ---
 # Display name
-title: Emma Barker
+title: Tingyan (Tina) Wang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Fellow and Data Science & AI Community Manager, University of Sheffield
+role: Postdoctoral Scientist, University of Oxford

 # Order that this section appears on the page.
-weight: 60
+weight: 20

 # Organizations/Affiliations
 organizations: